 Short-term harms include alcohol poisoning, and injury from violence and accidents.
 Examples of long-term harms include liver disease, alcohol use disorder, various cancers and dementia.
 Harms to other people can come from unintentional injury (eg traffic, fire), miscarriage, or foetal alcohol spectrum disorder.

-Currently, the EHI programme has the following indicators of alcohol-related harm:
+Currently, the EHINZ programme has the following indicators of alcohol-related harm: